 Anuradhapura, the vast capital that endured for nearly a millennium from around 377BC, remains a sacred city because it was Buddhism’s initial home on the island.
 The famous ‘Tooth Relic’ -a canine of the Buddha retrieved from his funeral pyre - reputedly came first to what is now Mihintale, where a small but charming temple was built around a sunken water pool hollowed out of a dark, boulder-strewn hillock.

 Today, Anuradhapura retains great appeal for both tourists and pilgrims.
-It is the sheer scale of its dagobas, or stupas, which impresses most.
-While Sri Lanka is dotted with these typically bell-shaped and whitewashed memorials, but the largest and most impressive are found here, among them the world’s largest, Abhayagiri Dagoba.
+It’s the sheer scale of the dagobas which impresses most.
+Sri Lanka is dotted with these typically bell-shaped and whitewashed memorial stupas but the most impressive are found here, among them the world’s largest, Abhayagiri Dagoba.